 Criminal and Securities Enforcement Matters

-Notable representations in criminal and securities enforcement matters include:
+Notable criminal and securities enforcement matters include:

 - representation of former officer of global institutional trading network (or “dark pool”) in SEC investigation of certain practices by the firm; and

-Notable representations in civil matters include:
+Notable complex civil matters include:

 - representation of investment banks in connection with third-party discovery in various litigations involving residential mortgage-backed securities;